mabuaisha/SWEN2018/README.md

 # SWEN2018
-A repository for the teaching the concepts of DevOps - Software Management Course
+A repository for  teaching the concepts of DevOps - Software Management Course